elp192/Group-Project/README.md

 ![alt text](https://github.com/elp192/Hotel-Reservation/blob/Final_project/nikmahadeshwar/Screen%20Shot%202021-11-27%20at%205.00.45%20PM.png)

 Above diagram describes that the top countries from where the guests arrive are Portugal, UK and France, Spain and Germany.
-## Data Processing

-work in progress :
+## Database creation using cloud platform
 Cloud computing such as AMAZON WEB SERVICE(AWS) is the future for almost every aspect of business.
 AWS offers a wide variety of storage options on its platform,both structured and unstructured databases.Following are the steps to do that :